nccgroup/BLESuite/scapy/doc/scapy/installation.rst

 Just use the standard packages::

-$ sudo apt-get install tcpdump graphviz imagemagick python-gnuplot python-cryptography python-pyx
+$ sudo apt-get install tcpdump graphviz imagemagick python-matplotlib python-cryptography python-pyx

 Scapy optionally uses python-cryptography v1.7 or later.
 It has not been packaged for ``apt`` in less recent OS versions (e.g. Debian Jessie).
 If you need the cryptography-related methods, you may install the library with: